Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 #### Interstellar project Phase 1:

 The project phase 1 focus on two of the core components of the Interstaller solution: An OCW garbled circuit factory GCF (to manage an external Garbled Circuit Genrator service) and an implementation of the transaction validation protocol in substrate pallets.
-It demonstrate the usage of GCF whithin a substrate framework and with a mobile client Garbled Circuit evaluator.
+It demonstrate the usage of GCF whithin a substrate framework and with a mobile  Garbled Circuit evaluator client.
 We designed this Garbled circuit Factory to be used by substrate devellopers regardless of Interstellar solution.

 Following are other use cases of Garbled Circuit Factory: